 Blog Post Title Strategies That Don’t Work:

 Let’s first start with some fun blog titles that truly would suck for this particular post I’m writing:

 - Lacking Excitement – Example: “Writing Good Titles” – This sure is boring.
-People don’t want good, they want best!
-If you’re titles are more compelling, they will be more magnetic to web surfers’ clicks.
+People don’t want good, they want the best!
+If your titles are more compelling, they will be more magnetic to web surfers’ clicks.

 - Lacking Keywords – Example: “Coming Up with Article Headers” – This doesn’t target popular keyword phrases.
-If you’ve done keyword research, you’ll see that keywords like “coming up with” and “headers” are not target keywords for this particular topic.
+If you’ve done keyword research, you’ll see that keywords like “coming up with” and “headers” are not “keywords” for this particular topic.

-- Excessively Long – Example: “My Favorite Blog Title Ideas That I’ve Learned Over The Years & Will Improve Your Click Thru Rate” – Holy cow this is long.
+- Excessively Long – Example: “My Favorite Blog Title Ideas That I’ve Learned Over The Years & Will Improve Your Click-Through Rate” – Holy cow this is long.
 You can actually find blog post titles this long, and they’re quite ugly when they word-wrap.
 Even worse, there’s no focus.